Last updated March 26, 2020.

 - Underlying medical conditions (chronic diseases or weakened immune system)

-The situation is evolving daily, and a travel medicine specialist should be consulted immediately before the actual trip.
+The situation is evolving daily, and a travel medicine specialist should be consulted immediately before an actual trip.

-Symptoms commonly develop within 2 to 7 days (5 days typically, but up to 14 days) after infection and include fever, cough, shortness of breath, and difficulty breathing.
+Symptoms commonly develop within 2 to 7 days (typically 5 days, but up to 14 days) after infection and include fever, cough, shortness of breath, and difficulty breathing.
+Loss of the sense of smell and taste have been reported.
 Runny nose, sneezing, and sore throat are uncommon.
+In some patients, symptoms are mild the first week and shortness of breath or pneumonia do not begin until the second week.

 Consequences of Infection

 COVID-19 presents with pneumonia in essentially all cases.
-Severe illness, more likely in persons with underlying medicals conditions or older adults, occurs in about 20% of cases.
-Accurate death rates are impossible to calculate based on available information.
+Severe illness, more likely in persons with underlying medical conditions or older adults, occurs in about 20% of cases.
+Death rates vary from 1% in large populations to up to 10% in vulnerable populations (persons with underlying medical conditions).

 Need for Medical Assistance

-Travelers who have been exposed to or who develop symptoms of COVID-19 upon return from China or who have had any contact with a known case in another affected country (Australia, Belgium, Canada, Egypt, France, Germany, Hong Kong, India, Italy, Iran, Japan, Macau, Malaysia, Philippines, Singapore, South Korea, Spain [Mallorca Island], Taiwan, Thailand, U.K., U.S., United Arab Emirates, Vietnam) should observe respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing), and social distancing (maintaining a distance of 2 m [6 ft] from ill-appearing persons), wear a face mask, and seek immediate medical attention, informing the provider of their travel history.
+Travelers who have been exposed to or who develop symptoms of COVID-19 upon return from any travel or who have had any contact with a known case should observe respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing with soap and water for 20 seconds [or using a hand sanitizer containing 60% alcohol]), and social distancing (remaining out of congregate settings [crowded places such as shopping centers, movie theaters, and stadiums], avoiding mass gatherings and public transportation, and maintaining a distance of 2 m [6 ft] from others), wear a face mask, and seek immediate medical attention, informing the provider of their travel history before presenting to a clinic or hospital.

-No vaccine or known treatment exists.
+No known treatment exists, but a few existing medications (including hydroxychloroquine) have shown promise; discuss with a provider and do not take any treatment medications unless prescribed or recommended by a provider.
 Usual antiviral drugs such as oseltamivir (Tamiflu) and acyclovir are ineffective; several antivirals are awaiting approval for use in China, and 1 unlicensed antiviral is available from U.S. CDC.
 Care is supportive to relieve symptoms or to support vital organ functions in severe cases.
+Persons who develop any shortness of breath should contact a medical provider immediately.

 Travelers going to affected areas should:

-- Observe respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing), and social distancing (maintaining a distance of 2 m [6 ft] from ill-appearing persons).
+- Observe respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing with soap and water for 20 seconds [or using a hand sanitizer containing 60% alcohol]), and social distancing (remaining out of congregate settings [crowded places such as shopping centers, movie theaters, and stadiums], avoiding mass gatherings and public transportation, and maintaining a distance of 2 m [6 ft] from others).

 - Avoid close contact with persons diagnosed with COVID-19 (especially high risk).